ebmdatalab/covid_trials_tracker-covid/README.md

 ## Repository

 This repository contains the data cleaning notebook, all necessary datasets, and the code for running the COVID-19 TrialsTracker website at http://covid19.trialstracker.net.
+Docker files are included to ensure a consistent environment for reproducability.